warfair1337/caddy-security-cfdns/README.md

-# caddy-security-cloudflare
-Docker image for caddy compiled with security and cloudflare dns
+# Caddyserver with Cloudflare and Caddy-Security

+This image was created for use with Unraid, but it works just as well for any docker implementation.

+Documentation is WIP